isomerpages/govtech-gobusiness-main/pages/ipgrow/lively-green-strategic-brand.md

 <b>Website:</b> <a href='https://livelygreen.sg'>https://livelygreen.sg</a>

-<b>Offer:</b> We offer a free consultation to discuss your needs — from strategy to execution, we’re here to support your business at every stage.
+<b>Offer:</b> We offer a free consultation to discuss your needs - from strategy to execution, we're here to support your business at every stage.

 <a class='btn' href='https://form.gov.sg/67d7d6e4a20dc8c2972b621c' target='_blank' rel='noopener'>Get in touch</a>